microsoft/vscode-docs/docs/editor/debugging.md

 ### JavaScript Source Maps

 The Node.js debugger of VS Code supports JavaScript Source Maps which help debugging of transpiled languages, e.g. TypeScript or minified/uglified JavaScript.
-With source maps it is possible to single step through or set breakpoints in the original source.
-If no source map exists for the original source or if the source map is broken and cannot successfully map between the source and the generated JavaScript the breakpoints are shown as grey hollow circles.
+With source maps, it is possible to single step through or set breakpoints in the original source.
+If no source map exists for the original source or if the source map is broken and cannot successfully map between the source and the generated JavaScript, the breakpoints are shown as gray hollow circles.

 The source map feature is enabled by setting the **sourceMaps** attribute to `true` in the launch configuration.
 In addition, you can specify a source file (e.g. app.ts) with the **program** attribute.